 There are a several origin stories that suggest why Friday the 13th is considered unlucky, but it’s not all bad.
 Here are 13 things to do in the Triangle to celebrate Friday the 13th!

-13 Things to do on Friday the 13th in the Triangle
+How to Spend Friday the 13th in the Triangle

 Go to the Devil’s Tramping Ground